Best travel Black Friday deals on cheap flights, cruises and more

 Book your next trip now with these Black Friday savings from the likes of Expedia, Emirates, British Airways and more

-Winter is here, with freezing temperatures, icy cars to defrost and pitch-black evenings, so why not start planning your next getaway?
-Whether you’re longing for a vibrant city break or an escape to warmer weather, several major travel companies are launching big Black Friday discounts across flights, hotels, cruises and more.
+It’s that time of year again where we all start longing for an escape.
+If the freezing temperatures, frozen windscreens and pitch-black evenings aren’t reason enough, then the Black Friday travel deals certainly are.
+Whether you’re longing for a vibrant city break or a balmy beach getaway, the mega sale event has arrived, and we've found deals across flights, hotels and packages that are hard to resist.

-With Black Friday fast approaching (it officially kicks off on 28 November), we’re already seeing firms drop early, time-limited deals on holidays, so you could lock in your next trip for less.
-Big names, including British Airways, Jet2, G Adventures and Alton Towers, have already unveiled some of their best deals ahead of Friday’s big sale event.
+For those looking to knock money off flights, British Airways is offering up to £300 off packages, while there’s £100 off Jet2 flights per person.
+Calling gap year planners: G Adventures has slashed priced by 30 per cent, and for families, kids stay free on selected Alton Towers breaks.
+But these deals wont’ stick around for long, so you’ll need to act fast to secure the savings.

 The Independent’s travel writers have teamed up with our IndyBest consumer experts to deliver you the latest savings that are actually worth booking.
-Here, we’ve rounded up the sales deals already available as well as new announcements, so best check back here for the best reductions on travel in the lead-up to Black Friday.
+Here, we’ve rounded up the best offers available and will be updating the page as they are announced, so bookmark this page while you plan your next get away.

 Follow live: Latest offers and news in our Black Friday 2025 liveblog